 Some river cruises go down in books as forever memorable.
-That was precisely how my trip shaped up on Emerald Waterways as Emerald Sky took me and more than 100 others to the enchanting regions of Eastern Europe in April of 2016.
+That was precisely how my trip shaped up on Emerald Cruises as Emerald Sky took me and more than 100 others to the enchanting regions of Eastern Europe in April of 2016.

 The 10-day journey traveled from Bucharest, Romania to Budapest, Hungary, with two pre-cruise hotel nights at the Bucharest Sheraton, seven nights on Emerald Sky and excursions ashore included each day of the voyage.